 That’s what hyper-personalization is.
-It goes beyond personalization and uses real-time data to contextually communicate information that’s relevant to the customer.
+It goes beyond personalization and uses real-time data to communicate information that’s relevant to the customer contextually.

 Is hyper-personalization needed?

 According to The WealthTech Book, “hyper-personalization promises to deliver higher client satisfaction at lower cost.”
-The current age of the highly-empowered buyer is underwhelmed by current digital offerings.
+Current digital offerings underwhelm the current age of the highly-empowered buyer.

-Unfortunately, what we’re seeing instead is an overload of information that tunes buyers out.
+Unfortunately, what we see instead is an overload of information that tunes buyers out.
 In fact, user engagement with content has decreased by 60%, according to TrackMaven.
-But, if you have a message with offerings that align with your customers’ interests, you’ll definitely see a spike in conversions.
+But, if you have a message with offerings that align with your customers’ interests, you’ll see a spike in conversions.
 This is why hyper-personalization is the need of the hours.

-Data like name, title, organization, specific interests layered with real-time information like demography, location, can provide more insights that allow you to hyper-personalize your messages.
+Data like name, title, organization, and specific interests layered with real-time information like demography and location can provide more insights that allow you to hyper-personalize your messages.

 A well-integrated framework of tools and processes is all you need to master hyper-personalization.

-Currently, 80% of customers feel like brands fail to understand them, according to this report by IBM.
+According to this report by IBM, 80% of customers feel like brands fail to understand them.
 Without data, it’s impossible to understand who your customers are, what their needs are, and how to address them.

 When it comes to data collection, there are 5 stages of personalization maturity.